ibm-cloud-docs/event-notifications/en-push-chrome.md

 * `Destination description`: add an optional description for the destination.
 * `Destination type`: select Chrome Push Notifications type from the dropdown list.
 * Add your website URL to get it whitelisted.
-* Add the `Server Key` which you have got from `Get FCM credentials` section.
+* Add the `Server Key`, which you got from `Get FCM credentials` section.
-* Once Chrome destination is created.
+* When Chrome destination is created.
 Edit the created destination to get public vapId key required for web sdk.

 ![Destination Edit](images/en-push-chrome-destination-edit.png "Destination Edit"){: caption="Figure 7.
 Receive notifications" caption-side="bottom"}

 ![Destination](images/en-push-chrome-destination.png "Destination"){: caption="Figure 7.
 Receive notifications" caption-side="bottom"}

 ## Create an {{site.data.keyword.en_short}} topic
 {: #en-create-topic}
 {: step}

-Select `Topics` in the Event Notifications console and click `Create`.
+Select `Topics` in the {{site.data.keyword.en_short}} console and click `Create`.
 Enter the following topic details:

 * `Name`: enter a name for the topic.
 * `Description`: add an optional description for the topic.